PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 Track user interaction manually
 ```````````````````````````````
-If you want to trigger tracking interactions fully manually you can use ``trackContentInteraction``
+If you wish to trigger tracking interactions entirely manually, you can use the ``trackContentInteraction``.
 Use it as a function inside listener on event::

     _paq.push(["trackContentInteraction", contentInteraction, contentName, contentPiece, contentTarget]);